Accessible Adventures in Western Montana + Glacier National Park

 Visit Montana

-Montana strives to ensure that visitors of all abilities feel welcome here.
-We know how restorative the outdoors and fresh mountain air can be, and we continue to make trails and recreation opportunities accessible to all.
-Our state parks, national wildlife refuges and rails-to-trails areas can be enjoyed by everyone, and we are continually working to improve accessibility outdoors.
+Montana strives to ensure that disabled visitors feel welcome here.
+We know how restorative the outdoors and fresh mountain air can be, and our partners continue to make trails and recreation opportunities accessible.
+Our state parks, national wildlife refuges and rails-to-trails areas can be enjoyed by everyone, and work continues in order to improve accessibility outdoors.

 Here's a list of accessible recreation opportunities throughout Glacier Country.